Asymptotic Improvements on the Exact Matching Distance for 2-parameter Persistence: Introduction

 Despite these negative results, there are alternative notions of distance which allow for a polynomial-time computation.
 Among them is the \emph{matching distance} ($d_\M$), the topic of this paper.
 The main idea is that when imposing a linear condition on the parameters, we effectively restrict the data to one-parameter and can compute barcodes and bottleneck distance for this restriction.
 The matching distance is then defined as the supremum of the bottleneck distance over all possible linear restrictions.

-Kerber at al. showed recently~\cite{klo-exact} that the matching distance can be computed (exactly) in polynomial time, more precisely, with an asymptotic complexity of $O(n^{8+\omega})$, where $n$ is the size of the input and $\omega$ is the matrix multiplication constant.
+Kerber et al. showed recently~\cite{klo-exact} that the matching distance can be computed (exactly) in polynomial time, more precisely, with an asymptotic time complexity of $O(n^{8+\omega})$, where $n$ is the size of the input and $\omega$ is the matrix multiplication constant.

-\paragraph{Contribution.} We describe a randomized algorithm that computes the exact matching distance in $\tilde{O}(n^5)$, where $\tilde{O}$ means that we ignore logarithmic factors in $n$.
+\paragraph{Contribution.} We describe a randomized algorithm that computes the exact matching distance in $\tilde{O}(n^5)$ time, where $\tilde{O}$ means that we ignore logarithmic factors in $n$.
 We achieve this substantial improvement in complexity through a combination of several techniques from computational geometry, computational topology, and graph matchings.
 We only list the major ideas and refine them in Section~\ref{sec:detailed_overview} where we outline the approach in more detail.

 \begin{itemize} \item We focus on the decision question of whether $d_\M\leq\lambda$ or $d_\M>\lambda$ for a fixed $\lambda\in\R$.
 We show that this question can be addressed using a line arrangement with $O(n^2)$ lines, substantially reducing the size from the $O(n^4)$ lines needed in the previous approach by Kerber et al.~\cite{klo-exact}.